 Mercy was born in the Philippines but grew up in neighboring Berkeley.
 According to interviews with relatives, alcohol was a recurring problem throughout her youth and she began drinking as early as ten years old.
 She had been hospitalized throughout her youth for drug treatment and at one point served time in a juvenile hall.
 She dropped out of high school as a teen and was unemployed at the time of her death.

 Banks was living with her boyfriend in Oakland at the time but frequently visited her parents who lived nearby.
-Police said she bad been arrested in Oakland at least twice for public drunkenness.
+Police said she had been arrested in Oakland at least twice for public drunkenness.
 Her relatives acknowledged other arrests for the same offense.
 “If she was drinking, she was a handful,” her father conceded.
 “It would take two cops to handle her.”

-“I can Imagine her being drunk. but not to do that to herself,” said Jeanie Mazariegos, the oldest of her three sisters.
+“I can imagine her being drunk,” said Jeanie Mazariegos, the oldest of her three sisters.
+“But not to do that to herself.”